VasseDev/Appunti-SSRI/Primo/Matematica I/Note/Lezione 11.md

 \forall a\in\mathbb{Z} : \exists -a\in\mathbb{Z} : a + (-a) = 0
 $$

-    - In realtà l'opposto di  $a $ è unico e possiamo definite l'operazione differenza:
+    - In realtà l'opposto di $a$ è unico e possiamo definite l'operazione differenza:

 $$
 \forall a,b\in\mathbb{Z} : a - b = a + (-b)